 Easy peasy!
 Our Embed & Share modal includes a dropdown menu that lets you look at all of that sweet SEO data.
 It’s easier than ever to see the same information that search engines are reading to help them rank your page.

-From the Video Actions menu, select Embed & Share.
+From your video page, select Embed & Share.
 From the Inline Embed tab, scroll down.
 There you’ll see an option for SEO Metadata.
 Click the carrot next to the “Inject video metadata … ” option to see all of that metadata glory.

 The goal of SEO is to drive more traffic to your website.
 Optimizing your video content for search engines means that your pages will show up in video-specific search results, thus driving more traffic to your site.